 I studied in France, the UK, and Italy.
-I studied for my undergraduate at the Institut d’Études Politiques (Sciences Po) in Strasbourg (BA Hons), before moving on to the London School of Economics to complete an MSc in International History, and finally to the EUI in Florence to study for my PhD in History.
-I was then Pinto Postdoctoral Fellow at LSE, before joining the University of Glasgow in 2011.
+I studied for my undergraduate at the Institut d’Études Politiques (Sciences Po) in Strasbourg (BA Hons), before moving on to the London School of Economics to complete an MSc in International History, and finally to the European University Institute (EUI) in Florence to study for my PhD in History.
+I was then Pinto Postdoctoral Fellow at LSE.

 I am editorial board member of the journals Politique européenne (since 2013) and the Journal of Modern European History (since 2023).
 Since 2022, I am president of the International Association of Contemporary History of Europe / Association Internationale d’Histoire Contemporaine de l’Europe, of which I am board member since 2016.
 I am also a member of the Centre for Business History in Scotland.
 I am a Fellow of the UK’s Higher Education Academy.

-My contributions to the field of international economic history have been in three domains, which are overlapping.
-These are (a) European monetary cooperation and integration (and specifically the creation of the European Monetary System in the second half of the 1970s, which is the topic of my book A Europe Made of Money), (b) the development of European banking regulation and supervision, and (c) the rise of both global and European economic governance, specifically the European Council created in 1974 and the G7 created in 1975, (d) the international debt crises of the 1980s, with a particular focus on Eastern Europe, and more specifically Poland, and, bringing many of the above subjects together, (e) the history of capitalism and its relationship with European cooperation and integration.
+My contributions to the field of international economic history have been in five domains, which are interrelated.
+These are (a) European monetary cooperation and integration (and specifically the creation of the European Monetary System in the second half of the 1970s, which is the topic of my book A Europe Made of Money), (b) the development of European banking regulation and supervision, (c) the rise of both global and European economic governance, specifically the European Council created in 1974 and the G7 created in 1975, (d) the international debt crises of the 1980s, with a particular focus on Eastern Europe, and more specifically Poland, and, bringing many of the above subjects together, (e) the history of capitalism and its relationship with European cooperation and integration.

-You can find more information about my CV and presentations in the following pages:
+You can find more information about my CV, publications and presentations in the following pages of this site: